Tips for finding a great partner to minimize future relationship problems

 - If it is important to them that they always be on time…

-- If it is important to them that people can read their handwriting or just their signature…
+- If people can read their handwriting or just their signature…

 The first case shows that they would rather put themselves out than inconvenience whoever they are meeting.

-The second case shows that the person would take the effort to write clearly so the person reading wouldn’t be inconvenienced.
+The second case shows that the person takes the effort to write clearly (without even realizing it) so the person reading wouldn’t be inconvenienced.

 Sometimes a person may seem like a “giver” because they are friendly, a hugger and volunteers all the time.
 You may have to dig deep and use the two example indicators to find out if they really are a “giver” or just wanting people to think that they are important.